 Actively involve your kid and let them take the lead in the bank account opening process.
 Make sure they keep some requirements in mind such as online account management, interest rates over 1%, and no monthly maintenance fees.

 Steadily saving over a lifetime can amount to wealth.
 And despite opening the doors to some desirable luxuries in life, wealth also provides financial comfort.
 So, it’s something every parent desires for their child.
-Fortunately, wealth can be achieved by anyone if they start practicing smart financial decision early.
+Fortunately, wealth can be achieved by anyone if they start practicing smart financial decisions early.

-Your little ones are about to enter the real-world, and armed with your financial expertise they should do just fine.
+Your little ones are about to enter the real world, and armed with your financial expertise, they should do just fine.
 However, there are some final hurdles to cover: